Supporting your journey toward clarity, connection and self-trust.

 I also support individuals applying for psilocybin-assisted therapy through Health Canada's Special Access Program and offer guidance around the safe, intentional use of psychedelics for personal growth and healing.

 Outside of sessions, I’m often found by rivers or in the forest rock climbing, dancing, or playing music at local gatherings.
-These passions, along with being a parent to a small human and a dog, shape how I relate to healing as a living, creative, and embodied process.
+These passions, along with the experience of parenting a young child and a dog, shape my view of healing as something alive, an ongoing, creative, and embodied process.

 Whether you're navigating a crisis, looking for new tools, or ready to reconnect with your inner compass, I hold space with warmth, curiosity, and cultural humility.

-I offer evidence-based and collaborative therapy for generalized anxiety, social anxiety, panic, depression/low mood, stress, trauma/PTSD, and relationship challenges.
+I offer evidence-based and collaborative therapy for generalized anxiety, social anxiety, panic attacks, depression/low mood, stress, trauma/PTSD, relationship challenges, and life transitions.

 I support clients in applying for access to psilocybin-assisted therapy through Health Canada's Special Access Program (SAP).
 Currently, approved patients include those diagnosed with End-of-Life Distress/Terminal Illness, Treatment-Resistant Depression and/or Major Depressive Disorder, and Post-Traumatic Stress Disorder.